zywang0104/Video-KTR/README.md

 ## 🔮 Inference & Evaluation

 During inference, we increase the frame resolution to 256 × 28 × 28 and frames to 16~32 to enhance performance.
+You can easily set this in `src/qwen-vl-utils`

 For all evaluations, we follow the decoding configuration used in the official Qwen2.5-VL demo, with top\_p = 0.001 and temperature = 0.01.
 Setting large top_p may encounter messy output when inference.